-We also called Costco Pharmacy locations in various states, including Arizona, Florida, Ohio, and New York.
+We contacted Costco Pharmacy locations in various states, including Arizona, Florida, Ohio, and New York.
 Pharmacy technicians confirmed that Costco accepts most major insurance plans, with the exception of Medicaid.

-The prescription program is available to Costco members with no insurance and their dependents.
+The prescription program is available to Costco members and their dependents.
 Dependents are those under age 18 who are legally dependent on the member.

 If you’re not a current Costco member, then you would need to purchase a membership before enrolling in the prescription program.
 (See our article on whether a Costco membership is worth the cost.)